Horace Jones (American football)

 Horace Arthur Jones (born July 31, 1949) is an American former professional football player in the National Football League.
 He played defensive end for six seasons for the Oakland Raiders and Seattle Seahawks.

 Jones had a football scholarship to play for the Louisville Cardinals.
-In 1971, Jones was selected by the Raiders in the 12th round of the NFL draft.
+In 1971, Jones was selected 305th overall by the Raiders in the 12th round of the NFL draft.